hjmcc/euclid-style-linter/README.md

 conventions.
 Reports violations with line number, rule ID, severity, and the relevant Style Guide section.

+This tool is not an official product of the ECEB.

 ## Installation

 No dependencies beyond Python 3.9+.
 Just clone and run: